 What projects have been funded in the past?

-You can browse DSRF projects completed in previous years here.
-Other recently funded projects include:
+You can browse DSRF projects completed in previous years on our website.

 I’m an international student, can I apply for DSRF?